 The 2024 Plan applies a data-driven prioritization process to help the City determine which bikeway projects to prioritize.
 The prioritization criteria align with the goals of the 2024 Plan and reflect overall City priorities and feedback received during the plan development process.
-The data-driven process uses nine evaluation criteria that address six key issues: safety, equity, access to destinations, network improvements, potential for bicycling trips, and community preferences.
+The data-driven process uses nine evaluation criteria across six categories: safety, equity, access (to destinations), network improvements, level of use (based on the potential for bicycling trips), and community input.
 Table 17 summarizes the evaluation criteria categories and Table 18 summarizes the scoring system used for project prioritization.
-The criteria and methodology in this 2024 Plan are intended to replace the Bikeway Evaluation Process initially developed in 2021 in coordination with the City's Greater Albuquerque Bicycling Advisory Committee (now GAATC).
+The criteria and methodology in the 2024 Plan are intended to replace the Bikeway Evaluation Process initially developed in 2021 in coordination with the City's Greater Albuquerque Bicycling Advisory Committee (now GAATC).